 Restorative Yoga (Mini Retreats) Restorative Yoga is very gentle and enables deep relaxation - it is not your typical type of fitness Yoga.
 You will be holding (mainly laying down) gentle poses for longer periods of time (2 to 10 minutes), with the help of props (blocks, bolsters, blankets and straps) to completely support your body.
 The focus in Restorative Yoga is not only to relax, whilst gently stretching and opening the body, but to step away from our frantic lives and go inward - giving you a sense of peace and calm in a busy world - a state of non doing - total relaxation.
 No Yoga experience is required.

-Pilates with Lisa Ford (to book classes with Lisa, please contact her direct at www.equilibriumfitness.co.uk) A system of exercises helping to improve core strength, stability, posture and body awareness (designed by Joseph Pilates in 1926).
+Pilates with Lisa Ford (to book classes with Lisa, please contact her direct at www.equilibriumfitness.co.uk) A system of exercises helping to improve Core Strength, Stability, Posture & Body Awareness.
+Designed by Joseph Pilates in 1926, this series of strength & Core exercises, can be taught either one-to-one or in a group environment.

 Private Classes I offer private Yoga classes on a one to one basis, or for a group of friends of up to four people.
 This type of class is great for beginners, or for people that want a more bespoke practice tailored especially for individual requirments if needed (i.e. recovering from injury), or those who simply cannot fit public classes into their schedule.
 At the first session, there will be a short conversation to discover what you wish to gain from your private session and any health related issues if there are any.
 Then each subsequent session will include a brief review of your progress and well-being as necessary.
 During every session, you will be practice postures you are familiar with, and will be introduced to new postures when appropriate.
 You will receive guidance on how to practice each posture and be helped to make any physical adjustments needed to go deeper into the experience of practising yoga postures or to relieve pain, practice more safely or discover advanced versions of postures.
 You will be able to ask questions at any time during the session.
 As standard relaxation, Pranayama and meditation practices are part of each session, and you will be able to explore the practice of Pranayama and meditation on a deeper level if you wish to do so.
 Corporate Yoga Corporate Yoga is becoming an essential part of well-being in the workplace.
 Yoga classes after work or during a lunch break is a great way to promote health and boost morale.
 Classes can be tailored to suit you company strategies and objectives for stress management through postural work, meditation and Pranyama (yogic breath).
 Benefits of Corporate Yoga include increased productivity, job satisfaction and reduced absences.